bcvance/LangChatReact/README.md

 **LangChat**
 ============

 LangChat is a live chat client designed to make finding a compatible language partner fast and convenient.
-Code for this project can be found [here](https://github.com/bcvance/LangChatReact).

 Features:
 ---------